Kusugaki/networking_vlsm/README.md

 # 🔥🔥🔥🔥 NOTE!!!!!!!!!

+## THIS HAS BEEN FIXED!!!!!!

-## The last two cities, Ontario and Toronto under "activity()" is wrong... too lazy to fix :P
+###The last two cities, Ontario and Toronto under "activity()" is wrong... too lazy to fix :P